-This syllabus aims to:
+The syllabus aims are to:

-- develop the ability to communicate effectively using Spanish - offer insights into the culture and society of countries where Spanish is spoken - develop awareness of the nature of language and language learning - encourage positive attitudes towards speakers of other languages and a sympathetic approach to other cultures and civilisations - provide enjoyment and intellectual stimulation - develop transferable skills (e.g. analysis, memorising, drawing of inferences) to complement other areas of the curriculum - form a sound base of the skills, language and attitudes required for progression to work or further study, either in Spanish or another subject area.
+- develop the ability to communicate effectively using French - offer insights into the culture and society of countries where French is spoken - develop awareness of the nature of language and language learning - encourage positive attitudes towards speakers of other languages and a sympathetic approach to other cultures and civilisations - provide enjoyment and intellectual stimulation - develop transferable skills (e.g. analysis, memorising, drawing of inferences) to complement other areas of the curriculum - form a sound base of the skills, language and attitudes required for progression to work or further study, either in French or another subject area.

-5.2 Assessment objectives
+4.2 Assessment objectives